apache/apisix-ingress-controller/docs/en/latest/deployments/k3s-rke.md

 *If you are using K3S, the default kubeconfig file is in /etc/rancher/k3s and root permission may required.*

-The admin key used in abovementioned commands is the default one, if you change the admin key configuration when you deployed APISIX, please remember to change it here.
+The admin key used in above mentioned commands is the default one, if you change the admin key configuration when you deployed APISIX, please remember to change it here.

 Change the `image.tag` to the apisix-ingress-controller version that you desire.
-You have to wait for while until the correspdoning pods are running.
+You have to wait for while until the corresponding pods are running.

 Now try to create some [resources](../CRD-specification.md) to verify the running status.
 As a minimalist example, see [proxy-the-httpbin-service](../samples/proxy-the-httpbin-service.md) to learn how to apply resources to drive the apisix-ingress-controller.